Smartphone Trivia Quiz Questions With Answers

 Where was the first caller ID equipment installed?

-A: At Peoples' Telephone Company in Leesburg, Alabama and was demonstrated to several telephone companies.
+' Telephone Company in Leesburg, Alabama and was demonstrated to several telephone companies.

 The original and historic working models are still in the possession of whom?